 You must decide if you want to sleep train your baby or not.
 It is important to know there are so many different methods to choose from, it doesn’t have to be all or nothing.
 I started very light sleep training with my son when he was four months old.
 You can find out here How I Taught My Baby To Sleep Through The Night!

 At first your baby’s only way of communicating will be to cry.
 When he is hungry, tired, needs to be changed, feels hot, feels cold, has a tummy ache… anything!
 Your baby will cry to let you know he is uncomfortable and it’s your job to solve the mystery!
-This checklist will tell you exactly What To Do When Your Newborn Cries.
+Over your baby’s first year communication will become more clear but in the meantime, this checklist will tell you exactly What To Do When Your Newborn Cries.

 During Artie’s first few weeks he would cry every afternoon.
 He didn’t want to eat, wouldn’t sleep, and his diaper was clean.
 This was one of the most difficult things for me.
 I hated seeing my baby cry and not knowing how to help him.